Have you got questions relating to your learning?

 We want you to have a positive experience and get as much as possible out of your course.

 However, we recognise that adults can face all sorts of problems and challenges at different times in their lives.

 If you have an additional learning need or disability that will affect your learning, it is important that you tell us as soon as possible so that appropriate support can be put in place.
 It’s always better if you tell us before you start the course, but this can also be done when applying online or when you fill out your enrolment form.
 You may be eligible to apply for ALS funding to help with providing human or technical support to assist you during your study.
-Please read our ALS Policy and Procedure for information on how to apply.
+For more information please contact [email protected]

 If you require the support of a BSL interpreter during your course please email [email protected] or text 07715 904 304 at least two weeks before the start of your course.
 We will then book a BSL Interpreter to assist you.
 We cannot guarantee that a community venue will have a hearing loop, but if does not, we will aim to make arrangements for the tutor to loan a portable loop system for use during your course.